Marriage certificate corrections

 You have to show documentary evidence of the correct information in order for the correction to be authorised.
 Information on what will be accepted as documentary evidence can be found in the guidance notes which accompany the certificate correction form.
 You will have to state who will go to the register office to witness the correction.

 An application needs to be made at the local register office where the marriage registration is held.
-Please bring the completed form and documentary evidence to us at The Register Office, Hammersmith Town Hall, King Street, London, W6 9JU from Monday to Friday between 9am and 4.30pm.
+Please email us, email@example.com so that we can arrange a suitable time for you to bring the completed form and documentary evidence to the Register Office, Clockwork Building, 45 Beavor Lane, Hammersmith, London W6 9AR from Monday to Friday between 9am and 4.30pm.

 While you are here, we will check the correction paperwork and we will refer it to GRO.
 We will photocopy and certify your documents so that you can keep your original documents.

 - £90 for corrections referred to GRO